nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 ### ***Order Commands***
+An order in Simplst is used to know who made the order and what goods to deliver to that shipping address.

+An Order contains:
+* Order ID which will be a unique positive number
+* Receiver name
+* Shipping address

 ### Adding an Order `add o/`
 Adding a new order to be tracked in the warehouse.